puresmash/hubot-line-messaging/README.md

 - LocationMessage
 - StickerMessage

-There is a example about how to listen other message types.
+There is a example about how to listen to other message types.

 ```javascript
 var StickerMessage = require('hubot-line-messaging').StickerMessage